 The Tasmanian Mental Health and Suicide Prevention Communications Charter

-- MHCT will engage with the Hunter Institute of Mental Health (HIMH) to lead the work to develop a Tasmanian Mental Health and Suicide Prevention Communications Charter.
+The Mental Health Council of Tasmania is partnering with Everymind (formally Hunter Institute of Mental Health) to conduct a 3-year project to develop and implement a Tasmanian Mental Health and Suicide Prevention Communication Charter.

 The project will engage community groups and service providers to encourage understanding on how to safely talk about suicide and the impact of suicide.

 • develop a Tasmanian adapted version of the National Mental Health and Suicide Prevention Communications Charter;

 • create a framework for the Tasmanian Charter to be distributed and maintained by mental health and suicide prevention advocates and providers;